-- 1) The education of the Honours programme is managed and organized by the Programme Director, module coordinators and Honours Office, supervised by the Honours Dean. - a.
-The Programme Director is responsible for the development, execution and organisation of the Honours programmes; is head of the Honours Office and acts as first deputy in absence of the Dean; - b.
+- 1) The education of the Honours programme is managed and organised by the Honours Programme Director, module coordinators, Honours Office, Education Coordinator, Honours Education Committee and Honours Educational Quality Committee. - a.
+The Honours Programme Director is responsible for the development, execution and organisation of the Honours programmes; is head of the Honours Office and acts as first deputy in absence of the Dean; - b.
 The tasks of a module coordinator are: (educational) development and execution of the track, in cooperation with the teachers of the track; participating in coordinators meetings and relevant Honours events such as Plenary Sessions, the Honours Certification Ceremony, recruitment and selection activities; - c.
-The Honours office is the executive management which solves problems, creates policies and organises activities to secure and monitor the continuity, quality and developments of the Honours programmes.
-Furthermore, the Honours Office provides support to and consults with all the organs involved in the Honours programmes. - 2) To guarantee the quality of the Honours programmes, the Examination Committee determines once a year whether the Honours examiners nominated by the Dean/Programme Director meet a number of basic criteria.
-An examinator: - a. holds a PhD; - b. has experience in (Honours) teaching and selection; - c. possesses a basic teaching qualification or an equivalent; - d. achieved the required level of English (C1 CEFR); - e. possesses an appointment at the University of Twente; - f. will be able to make a positive contribution to a multidisciplinary Honours community. - 3) The Honours Council oversees the quality of education of the entire Honours programme and evaluates the quality every year. - 4) The quality of each module is monitored by means of an evaluation by the Honours Educational Quality Committee after the module is concluded.
-The results of the module evaluations are discussed by the Education committee. - 5) The Examination Board is responsible for the quality of testing and the attained learning outcomes. - 6) Every four years a programme evaluation takes place.
-The findings of this evaluation will be discussed with the Honours Council.
+The Education Coordinator supports the Honours Programme Director and module coordinators in the development, execution and organisation of the Honours programmes. - d.
+The Honours Office is the executive management which solves problems, creates policies and organises activities to secure and monitor the continuity, quality and developments of the Honours programmes.
+Furthermore, the Honours Office provides support to and consults with all the organs involved in the Honours programmes. - 2) To guarantee the quality of the Honours programmes, the Examination Committee determines once a year whether the Honours examiners nominated Honours Programme Director meet a number of basic criteria.
+An examinator: - a.
+Holds a PhD; - b.
+Has experience in (Honours) teaching and selection; - c.
+Possesses a basic teaching qualification or an equivalent; or has a waiver of this requirement for the Honours programmes; - d.
+Achieved the minimum required level of English (C1 CEFR); - e.
+Possesses an appointment at the University of Twente; - f.
+Will be able to make a positive contribution to a multidisciplinary Honours community. - 3) The quality of each module is monitored by means of an evaluation by the Honours Educational Quality Committee after the module is concluded.
+The results of the module evaluations are discussed by the Honours Education Committee. - 4) The Examination Board is responsible for the quality of testing and the attained learning outcomes. - 5) The Honours Programme Director and Honours Dean have yearly discussions with the faculty Deans and Rector Magnificus regarding the Honours programme offering and quality, based on Honours education data, e.g. enrolments, dropouts and evaluations.